 Review of the Northern Ireland Curriculum

-The Strategic Review of the Northern Ireland Curriculum commenced in November 2024 and was a key commitment within the TransformED Strategy and Delivery Plan.
+The Strategic Review of the Northern Ireland Curriculum commenced in November 2024 and was carried out by Lucy Crehan, an educational consultant and former teacher with experience of working in high performing education systems.

 The terms of reference for the review are below:-